suzzzal/llm-benchmarking-yml/README.md

 # How I got Access to these models?

 GitHub Student Pack , by verifying my Studen ID i got access to all the necessary models like claude 3.5, gpt-4o ....
+Gave them the same prompt , and collected the recipe and config files.

 ## Benchmark Results